 Download & Other Tools

-- Definition: Estimated percentage of public school students in grades 7, 9, 11, and non-traditional programs who have missed school in the previous 30 days, by grade level and reason for absence (e.g., in 2013-2015, an estimated 28.9% of 7th graders in California had missed school in the previous month because of illness).
+- Definition: Estimated percentage of public school students in grades 7, 9, 11, and non-traditional programs who have missed school in the previous 30 days, by reason for absence (e.g., in 2017-2019, 21.3% of California 7th graders had missed school in the previous month because of illness).

 - Measures of School Attendance and Discipline on Kidsdata.org

 Kidsdata.org offers the following measures of school absence and exclusionary discipline:

 *Levels of school connectedness are based on a scale created from responses to five questions about feeling safe, close to people, and a part of school, being happy at school, and about teachers treating students fairly.

 - The number and rate of K-12 public school students suspended and expelled from school, by county and school district, as recorded by the California Dept. of Education; also available are rates by disability status, foster youth status, homelessness status, race/ethnicity, and socioeconomic status

 - Estimates of reasons for absence in the previous month and truancy in the previous year among students in grades 7, 9, 11, and non-traditional programs, derived from student reports; these data come from the California Healthy Kids Survey (CHKS) and are available by grade level, gender, level of school connectedness,* parent education level, and sexual orientation

 - Staff reports on the extent to which truancy or cutting class is a problem at their school; this indicator comes from the California School Staff Survey and is available for elementary, middle, high, and non-traditional school staff